 When it comes to home pest control there are a few ways you can go about getting rid of your pests.
 You can do nothing, hire a professional exterminator, or do it yourself.
 Anytime you see a pest, you must take action if you want to keep a pest-free home.

 Option 1 is to “Do nothing”.
 This is the least preferred way to deal with bugs, insects, or any other pests problem.
-Your home could be invaded and overrun with bugs and insects if you decide to do nothing.
+Your house could be invaded and overrun with bugs and insects if you decide to do nothing.
 Obviously. this is not the approach we recommend you take.
 The last thing you want is to have your home infested with pests because you failed to deal with the problem.

 A third even better option for home pest control is to do it yourself.
-If you’d rather do it yourself I have a low-cost pest control solution that will take care of just about every bug you will find in and around your house.
+If you’d rather do it yourself I have a low-cost pest management solution that will take care of just about every bug you will find in and around your house.

 Pest Control Safety

 There are a few things to consider about safety before you go off and do your own pest control.
 Pesticides are harmful if swallowed, inhaled, or when absorbed through the skin.
 You should be careful and wear protective gear whenever you work with pesticides.
 The health risks and effects are different for each type of chemical you use, therefore, you should always read the label before using a product.

 The label will generally tell you when, where, and how to use the product as well as provide advice on what safety equipment you should wear.

 At a minimum you must wear the following safety equipment when working with the professional strength pesticides and insecticides:

 - Chemical resistance gloves

 - Long pants